jasdips/rdap-rpki/draft-ietf-regext-rdap-rpki.md

 The network operators are increasingly deploying the Resource Public Key Infrastructure (RPKI, [@!RFC6480]) to secure inter-domain routing ([@RFC4271]) on the internet.
 RPKI enables Internet Number Resource (INR) holders to cryptographically assert about their registered IP addresses and autonomous system numbers to prevent route hijacks and leaks.
-To that end, RPKI defines the following cryptographic profiles:
+To that end, RPKI defines the following profiles:

 * Route Origin Authorization (ROA, [@!RFC9582]) where a Classless Inter-Domain Routing (CIDR, [@!RFC1519]) address block holder cryptographically asserts about the origin autonomous system (AS, [@RFC4271]) for routing that CIDR address